ethaniccc/Esoteric/README.md

     cannot be greater than your previous speed.
   - D: Checks if the player's movement is valid while gliding.
 - **Phase**
   - A: Checks if the player makes an invalid move inside a block.
+Please note that this check is disabled by default due to the resource drain.
 - **Velocity**
   - A: Checks if the player takes less vertical knockback than normal.
   - B: Checks if the player takes less horizontal knockback than normal.
 This check is currently unusable.